-This page provides you with instructions on how to extract data from Recurly and load it into Azure SQL Data Warehouse.
+This page provides you with instructions on how to extract data from Recurly and load it into Azure Synapse.
 (If this manual process sounds onerous, check out Stitch, which can do all the heavy lifting for you in just a few clicks.)

 What is Recurly?

 Recurly, a software-as-a-service (SaaS) billing management platform, enables businesses to process payments across several payment channels.

 Azure Synapse (formerly Azure SQL Data Warehouse) is a cloud-based petabyte-scale columnar database service with controls to manage compute and storage resources independently.
 It offers encryption of data at rest and dynamic data masking to mask sensitive data on the fly, and it integrates with Azure Active Directory.
 It can replicate to read-only databases in different geographic regions for load balancing and fault tolerance.

 Getting data out of Recurly

 Recurly uses a REST API to allow developers to get data out of the service.
 The API supports endpoints for billing information, coupons, plans, invoices, and more.